Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 4. Board Relations

-Management needs to have a sense of what issues will rise to the level of board involvement, certainly any that are community concerns or likely to appear in the press.
+Management needs to have a sense of what issues will rise to the level of board involvement, certainly of any that are community concerns or are likely to appear in the press.
 Not all board members will want the same level of information, and some board members will require more attention from the port director.
 Generally, a strong board chairperson can set the direction for interactions between board members and lower staff levels.
 Another strategy is the establishment of board committees that can meet and interact with staff on specified topics.
 Board committees may hold open or closed meetings, depending on how many board members are appointed to the committee and the board quorum for decision-making.
-If the committee is sized at a number lower than a quorum for decision-making in the United States, board committees do not have to meet in public.
+In the United States, if the committee is sized at a number lower than a quorum for decision-making, board committees do not have to meet in public.
 Some committee meetings are thus more informal and allow for board members to interact with staff at various levels.

 Board committees are usually of two types, standing committees or ad-hoc or special purpose committees.
 Finance and governance committees are examples of standing committees.
 Special committees are often established to deal with specific topics or projects and disband once progress is made.
 In a 2020 survey of 87 ports across North and South America and Europe, 42% of the ports identified board committees as part of their governance structure.
 The finance and/or audit committee was the most common standing committee.